 Every little leprechaun needs a black pot!
 Try our St Patrick’s Day fizzing science activity with your little leprechauns this month.
-We love fizzing science activities and experiments for any holiday, and this rainbow fizzing baking soda activity is perfect for easy to set up and inexpensive St Patrick’s Day science activities!
+We love fizzing science experiments for any holiday, and this leprechaun rainbow activity is perfect for an easy to set up and inexpensive St Patrick’s Day science experiment.!

 BAKING SODA AND VINEGAR EXPERIMENTS